jeremyong/jeremyong.github.com/_posts/2018-11-22-vulkan-synchronization-primer.markdown

 stage doesn't actually use doesn't make a lot of sense.
 For example, defining a memory barrier that waits for all shader writes from late fragment tests stage is odd because no shader invocation happens in that pipeline stage whatsover.
-Furthermore, it doesn't make sense to place a barrier between two stages, where the source stage happens _after_ the destination stage in the pipeline.
+Furthermore, it doesn't make sense to place a barrier between two stages within a render pass where the source stage happens _after_ the destination stage in the pipeline.
 Third, it doesn't make sense to mask access bits that correspond to reads (e.g. `eShaderRead`) in the source access mask.
 Reading from memory from different stages without a write issued in between is well-defined and requires no barrier.
 Last, the scopes defined by a pipeline barrier refer to commands submitted _prior_ to the barrier and commands submitted after.
 Thus, in the above example, if you